babelfish-for-postgresql/babelfish_project_website/_client/java.md

 First of all, a standard JDBC connection is created.
-JDBC is an abstraction layer, so the main magic is actually in the connect string: 'jdbc:sqlserver' will tell our program to use the MS SQL driver to connect to Babelfish.
+JDBC is an abstraction layer, so the main magic is actually in the connect string: 'jdbc:sqlserver' will tell our program to use the Microsoft SQL Server driver to connect to Babelfish.

 Otherwise, the sample code is mostly trivial and pretty much represents a standard JDBC application.